 They’re both wrong, of course.

-It should be abundantly clear that we can’t know for certain what paleo people ate.
-They lived a long time ago, and we don’t have a time machine.
 Even if we did, and went back to study them, they’d probably pull the equivalent of me eating spinach when that special guest visited.

 But this doesn’t mean we simply disregard what we do know about our paleolithic ancestors and modern HGs, nor does it mean that we can’t extrapolate that knowledge into helpful guidelines for what a species-appropriate diet might be for us humans.